The following Private Client practice note provides comprehensive and up to date legal information covering:

 While HMRC is concerned only with ascertaining and collecting the correct total amount of IHT (and interest) payable following an individual’s death, the beneficiaries of the individual’s estate will want to be sure that the IHT burden has been correctly allocated and that their legacy has benefited from all relevant reliefs and exemptions in the correct proportions.
 The correct allocation of IHT is the responsibility of the personal representatives (PRs).

 Once the total IHT on the estate is calculated, it is usually necessary to work out how much IHT is attributable to each legacy and to the residuary estate and ascertain the respective pots from which it should be paid.

-In terms of payment of the IHT, where there is no contrary provision in the deceased’s Will, IHT due on the deceased’s UK free (ie not settled) property which vests in the PRs is
+In terms of payment of the IHT, where there is no contrary provision in the deceased’s Will, IHT due on the deceased’s UK free estate (ie not settled property) which vests in the PRs is

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Multilateral Trading Facilities (MTFs)BREXIT: 11pm (GMT) on 31 December 2020 (‘IP completion day’) marked the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 Following IP completion day, key transitional arrangements come to an end and